znob/dsc-1-03-06-understanding-pandas-series-and-dataframes-nyc-career-ds-102218/README.md

 This is shorter and equivalent to the above functions defined above.
 Lambda functions are often more covenient shorthand, but have less functionality then defining functions explicitly.

 # Cleaning Column Names
-Sometimes, you have messy column names.
-Observe:
+Sometimes, you have messy column names

 ```python